HomeAll Buyer GuidesWhy Most AI Interviewer RFPs Miss What Actually Matters After Go-Live (2026)

 Where shallow integrations break down

 The platform technically integrates, but the workflow remains clumsy.
 Notes come back as attachments instead of usable text.
 Status changes fail.
 Stages drift out of sync.
-Someone on the recruiting team becomes the cleanup layer.
+Someone on the recruiting team becomes the cleanup layer — a significant burden as applications per recruiter have risen 177% since 2022 (2024).

 That is usually when confidence starts to drop.